 We take all necessary precautions to safeguard your privacy.
 Without your explicit permission, the information you share with us is held in strictest confidence, available only to your healthcare professionals.

 We collaborate with clinics worldwide.
-Should you wish to browse the list of clinics, you can do so right here.
 Feel free to give us a call if you require further guidance.

 Storage & Returns

 Yes, if you purchase a storage unit, we can store the straws you purchase through us for anywhere between three months and 10 years.
 We refund up to 75% of the cost of any sperm stored at our facilities if you decide not to use it.
 Read more about that here.